axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

     <li>Will this decision make it easier to help people find meaning in what they are doing or not.
 Again, either choice is up to you and your community, but the <span class='_paradigm'>Foundation</span> helps you know where you are headed.</li>
    </ul>
   <p>You may be leaning one way, but rethink it once you realize where it would take you.
 What you definitely will not be able to do is hide behind, <span class='_quotespan'>Oh, I didn&rsquo;t know!</span></p>
-  <p><span class='_paradigm'>Radical</span> doesn&rsquo;t come with rules out of the box, but you and the community of people you work with can come up witgh any rules you want, preferably without force.
+  <p><span class='_paradigm'>Radical</span> doesn&rsquo;t come with rules out of the box, but you and the community of people you work with can come up with any rules you want, preferably without force.
 You are all co-owners.</p>

 <h1>Competition and Collaboration</h1>
  <h2>Fiat</h2>
   <p>Competition is another constant feature of the <span class='_paradigm'>Fiat</span> model.
 We learn to compete from the minute we are born.
 Kindergarten slows it down a little, but it comes back in full force in everything that follows.
 We pretend to listen, but we are really waiting our chance to outcompete the previous speakers.
 Sometimes we are aggressive and sometimes we are meek, but underneath it all we compete in the <span class='_paradigm'>Fiat</span> system.
-There are even debate clubs where we can practive our competitive skills.</p>
+There are even debate clubs where we can practice our competitive skills.</p>
   <p>And, <span class='_quotespan'>so?</span>, you ask, <span class='_quotespan'>what is wrong with that.
 We need to compete to survive.</span> But I see it as a way to divide people, as in divide and conquer.
 They who win and they who lose.
-In the Parlamentary system a specific political party may not win so they have to lump itno coaliations and then proceed to the sausage-making room where they come up with Minister of this and Minister of that.
+In the Parlamentary system a specific political party may not win so they have to lump into coalitions and then proceed to the sausage-making room where they come up with Minister of this and Minister of that.
 This makes it a lot easier for the powerful to just pay off enough of the winners.</p>
   <p>Democracy-by-voting is the best 18<sup>th</sup> century system we have, but we are in 21<sup>st</sup> century now.</p>
   <div class='_center'>
    <table class='_h2table'>